wildonion/gem/README.md

 * **admins** are game managers and **users** are players.

-* conse client can subscribes to the fired or emitted events and topics like role reveal, ecq, new tasks and task verification logs and see notifications by sending websocket connections to the redis server docker on the VPS.
+* conse client can subscribes to the fired or emitted events and topics like role reveal, ecq, new tasks and task verification logs and see notifications coming from redis docker server by sending websocket packets to the actix websocket server.

+*

+* pubsub new task topic and task verification response are `tasks` and `task-verification-responses` respectively.

 * twitter task names defined by admins, must be prefixed with `twitter-*` and are twitter activities such as tweet, like, hashtag and retweet that must be done to reward users by scores of each task.